Hudson Theatre: 45th Street

 The north elevation is plain in design and is made of tan brick in Flemish bond.
 The stage house, comprising most of the 45th Street elevation, is flanked by one-bay-wide, five-story-tall galleries.
 The base of the stage house contains three blind arches, with recessed openings in the two outer arches.
 The western opening has a stage door.
 The imposts below the tops of the arches are connected to each other, creating a belt course above the second story.
 The upper stories of the stage house are also divided into three bays by single and double pilasters.
 The capitals of these pilasters are topped by Corinthian capitals with mask decorations.
 Recessed brick panels flank the outer bays.
 Above the stage house is a metal cornice with a reeded frieze, modillions, and medallions.

 On either side of the stage house are the galleries.
 At the first story, there are metal emergency exit doors.
 The upper stories have double-hung windows with cast stone lintels.
 A wrought-iron fire escape runs in front of both galleries.
 The fifth-story windows contain cast-stone lintels, above which are arches and limestone cornices.

 Interior

-The Hudson Theatre contains multiple interior levels.
+The Hudson Theatre has multiple interior levels.
 On 44th Street, the first story contains an entrance, ticket lobby, and main lobby.
 The second story (once the Dress Circle) was partitioned into offices after the original Broadway theater closed, while the third and fourth stories were divided into apartments.
 On 45th Street is the stage house, comprising the three-level auditorium, the stage, and backstage facilities.
-The lobbies and auditorium are ornately decorated in the Beaux-Arts Classical style, while the backstage facilities in the basement, rear, and sides of the theater are simply decorated.
+The lobbies and auditorium are ornately decorated in the Beaux-Arts Classical style, while the backstage facilities in the basement, rear, and sides of the theater have simple decorations.
 The three lobby spaces collectively measure 30 ft wide and 100 ft long, wider than any other lobby in New York City when the theater opened in 1903.
 The lobbies and auditorium contained several hundred concealed lamps, which could be dimmed and which comprised a diffused lighting system.